Barbed Servitor is a Blast

 Magic the Gathering Card - Delney, Streetwise Lookout - MTG Circle

 Delney, Streetwise Lookout got a lot of press on day one of this set because of their ability to empower a lot of small creature strategies through mass evasion and trigger-doubling.
-Both of these effects align perfectly with eh Servitor because both the card draw AND life loss are triggered abilities.
+Both of these effects align perfectly with the Servitor because both the card draw AND life loss are triggered abilities.
 If Delney is on the field, a Witchstalker Frenzy hitting Barbed Servitor will force our opponent to lose ten life.
 With March of Wretched Sorrow being able to go much higher than that if we have cards to pitch, you can imagine how much damage we can stack up if Delney and our Servitor are able to coexist.

 Additional Support